rogerjbos/web_crypto/content/post/2022-01-09-yield-farming-on-zilswap/index.md

 For the first step I used the [Neon](https://neonwallet.com/) wallet.
 The latest version of the Neo network is N3, so since Gate.io specified the Neo N2 network, I choose the __Legacy__ option when I created my Neon wallet.
 I then sent my **SWTH** to my new Neon wallet address.

 For step 2 it was suggested to use the BSC network in Metamask or [Keplr](https://www.keplr.app/).
 I used Keplr since I already had that wallet installed and I have never used the BSC network.
 I connected the Demex site to my Keplr wallet and it opened into a nice looking dashboard that seems to offer a lot of functionality.
-I didn't use any of that functionality, I just clicked on my address in the top left of the dashboard to putt up this screen:
+I didn't use any of that functionality, I just clicked on my address in the top right of the dashboard to pull up this screen:

 ![](/img/demex.png)